billgewrgoulas/BillGewrgoulas/README.md

 ### Hi there I’m Bill👋

-- 🔭 I'm currently working with React.js and ASP.NET.
+- 🔭 I'm currently working with React.js, ASP.NET and C++ for my job.
 - ⚡ Fun fact: I like running and weight lifting.

 ### ⚙️ &nbsp; GitHub Analytics